 So having established the food is worth it, what about those cross-contamination issues?
 I’d intended to discuss it with the chef on the evening, but being a busy service I didn’t feel it fair to start demanding information, so I’ve been in correspondence since then.
 The amount of detail in the reply speaks well of the restaurant’s understanding of the issue.
 If the response had been short enough to include here, it wouldn’t have been as reassuring!
 Perhaps another step to give even further reassurance would be to aim for Coeliac Society accreditation.

-We had a lovely meal with friendly service and the concerns I had about cross- contamination were answered openly and with apparently knowledge of the subject.
+We had a lovely meal at the Durham Ox in Crayke with friendly service and the concerns I had about cross- contamination were answered openly and with apparently knowledge of the subject.
 I’d certainly call that a success!

 Disclosure: We were invited to sample the gluten free menu and as such didn’t have to settle the bill for this meal.
 All opinions are, of course, impartial.